developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/index.md

 content-items:
   - type: section
     level: 4
-    title: About EMM Toolkit
-    text: A general overview of the EMM Toolkit, its intended purposes and the timeline during which EMM vendors must adapt their solutions to work with StageNow, the MX Management System and other Zebra device-staging and configuration mechanisms as they evolve along with Android.
-    url: about
-  - type: section
-    level: 4
     title: Agent Migration
-    text: Describes how to transition an EMM Agent from MX to AEDO to enable management of Zebra Android N devices, on which AEDO is the recommended management strategy.
+    text: Describes how to transition an EMM agent from MX to AEDO to enable management of Zebra Android N devices, on which AEDO is the recommended management strategy.
     url: migrateaedo
   - type: section
     level: 4